The popular Glencrest neighborhood in Almaden includes both the Glencrest patio homes as well as larger houses on regular lots and streets.

 The community enjoys a shared pool.
 The outside ring of homes are single family houses on large, normal lots of about 10,000 to 13,000 square feet (on Valley Quail Circle, Hollow Lake).

 The more modest patio or zero lot line properties are found on the inside streets and have about 6,000 SF lots – the streets are Quail Creek Circle, Mountain Quail Circle, and Quail Cove Way.

 The Glencrest homes were built by Shapell, a company which is known for a very high quality.
 Most were built in 1987 or 1988.

 The big draws for these homes are as follows:

-- Top Almaden schools are close by: Williams, Bret Harte and Leland
+- Top Almaden schools are close by: Williams Elementary, Bret Harte Middle, and Leland High School

 - The Glencrest area homes, whether on normal lots or zero lot line / patio homes, are fairly young by local standards

 Glencrest Patio Homes